Frequently Asked Questions#

 Ligato employs a stateless configuration approach.
 VPP agents “listen” for configuration updates stored as key-value pairs in a KV data store.
 The quickstart guide shows an example of configuration data put to an etcd data store.

 You can develop applications that use other configuration techniques including kubectl, clientv2, gRPC, REST, agentctl, and customized methods best suited for the application.

 What is a conf file?#

 The KV Scheduler plugin supports dependency resolution, and computes the proper programming sequence for multiple interdependent configuration items.
 It works with VPP and Linux agents on the southbound (SB) side, and external data stores and rpc clients on the northbound (NB) side.

 What is a Descriptor?#

-A construct used by the KV Scheduler that describes a particular configuration object (e.g. VPP route).
-Among other values, descriptors define dependencies and supported create, read, update and delete (CRUD) operations to be performed against that object.
-More on descriptors here.
+A construct used by the KV Scheduler that describes a particular configuration object such as a VPP route.
+Descriptors define dependencies and supported CRUD operations to perform against that object.
+To learn more, see KV Descriptors.